Market Crash and Global War?

 “The only thing that is strong is the artificial stock market.” – Donald Trump

 How soon we seem to forget.
 Never mind the rumors and stories of the Central Banks losing control; let’s face reality.
-The way I see it, we are looking at a cause and effect scenario.
+The way I see it, we are looking at a cause-and-effect scenario.
 According to my projection model (as most of you already know), an economic upheaval will show its ugly little face fairly soon.
 So let’s look at that possibility for a moment.

 Let’s start with the most obvious.
-As you may have seen on our social media, or in various reports, or in your history books…
+As you may have seen on our social media, in various reports, or in your history books…

 - The 1920s 8-year winning streak ended with The Great Depression.

 - The 1980s 8-year winning streak ended with The Savings & Loan crisis.

 - The 1990s 9-year winning streak ended with The Tech crash.

 - The 2010s 9-year winning streak is ongoing… but guess what happens?